platformxlab/regate/trace_util/llm_ops_generator/graphs/graphs_micro25/micro25_ae_figures.md

 # List of Figures to be Reproduced

 This document lists the figures that need to be reproduced for the MICRO'25 artifact evaluation, along with their corresponding file names.
-After executing `make` under this directory, please find the generated figures under `trace_util/llm_ops_generator/graphs/graphs_micro25/outputs/`.
+Executing `make` under this directory will generate all figures under `trace_util/llm_ops_generator/graphs/graphs_micro25/outputs/`.
 To verify the results, one can compare the generated figures directly with those in the paper.

 ## NPU Power-Gating Opportunity Analysis (Section 3)

+Run `make motivation` to generate Figure 2 to Figure 9.

 Figure 2: [```energy_efficiency_NoPG.pdf```](outputs/energy_efficiency_NoPG.pdf)